wywy-vietnam/general/welcome/welcome2-1.md

 - Score 5/10: I had the knowledge, but I used my native language.
 I watched study content related to development or business then gained knowledge from English content.
 I need to use my native language in some cases since some concepts are new to me.

-The aim is to remove the fear of communicating in English with others.
+The aim is to remove the fear of communicating in English with others.<br>
 _->At least you should use English over 2hour._

 - Score 6/10: Communicated by using English.